Save the Frogs

 - Sign Friend of the Sea and Friend of the Earth Change.org petition

-- Promote establishment of captive breeding and national parks where there is none yet.
+- Promote the establishment of captive breeding and national parks where there is none yet.

 - Fund conservation initiatives by biologists, evolutionists, pathologists who work on frogs.